mantidproject/mantid/docs/source/algorithms/FitPeaks-v1.rst

 OutputWorkspace
 ###############

-It is a MatrixWorkspace containing the peak positions expected and fitted.
+It is a py:obj:mantid.api.MatrixWorkspace containing the peak positions expected and fitted.

-- The output workspace has *N* spectra corresponding to the spectra that are specified by user via **MinimumWorkspaceIndex** and **MaximumWorkspaceIndex**.
+- The output workspace has *N* spectra corresponding to the spectra that are specified by user via ``MinimumWorkspaceIndex`` and ``MaximumWorkspaceIndex``.
 - If there are *m* peaks that are required to fit for, then each spectrum in the output workspace has *m* data points.
 - In each spectrum, *x(i)* is the expected position of *i-th* peak; *y(i)* is the fitted position of *i-th* peak; and *e(i)* is the cost from fitting.
 - There are several cases that the fitting could fail.
 A negative peak position *y(i)* combined with *e(i)* equal to *DBL_MAX* denote such failure.